 Dr. Krystal is a leading expert in the areas of alcoholism, schizophrenia, and post-traumatic stress disorder.
 His work links psychopharmacology, neuroimaging, and molecular genetics to study the neurobiology and to develop novel treatments for these disorders.

-He is a member of the Institute of Medicine of the National Academies.
+He is a member of the U.S. National Academy of Medicine.
 He also serves in a variety of advisory and review capacities for NIAAA, NIMH, Wellcome Trust, Brain and Behavior Research Foundation, and the Karolinska Institutet.

 Associate Professor of Psychiatry